-In this column chromatography principle and instrumentation post we have briefly explained about principle, different types of column chromatography methodology and its applications.
+In this column chromatography definition and types post we have briefly explained about principle, different types of column chromatography methodology and its applications.

 Column Chromatography Principle and Instrumentation

 Types of Column Chromatography

 Size-exclusion column chromatography methodology, also known as gel-filtration chromatography, separates molecules based on size, making it a useful method for sorting proteins with different molecular weights.
 It’s a type of column chromatography methodology where the stationary phase is made up of cross-linked gel particles.
 Gel particles are typically bead-shaped and made of one of two types of polymers.

 The first is a carbohydrate polymer, such as dextran or agarose; these two polymers are often referred to by the trade names Sephadex and Sepharose, respectively.
 The second is based on polyacrylamide, which is sold under the trade name Bio-Gel.

 The cross-linked structure of these polymers produces pores in the material.
 The extent of cross-linking can be controlled to select a desired pore size.
 When a sample is applied to the column, smaller molecules, which are able to enter the pores, tend to be delayed in their progress down the column, unlike the larger molecules.

 As a result, the larger molecules are eluted first, followed later by the smaller ones, after escaping from the pores.
 The advantages of this type of column chromatography methodology are (1) its convenience as a way to separate molecules on the basis of size and (2) the fact that it can be used to estimate molecular weight by comparing the sample with a set of standards.